Walk 46: Whilton & Long Buckby Circular

 …& through the gate at the end…

-27. And we’re back in the fields…
+26. And now you’re back in the fields…

-The next mile follows the hedge on the left & there’s plenty of butterflies & flora around…
+The next mile follows the hedge on the left

-28. The field eventually bends to the right below so look for a gap in the hedge on the left before the corner…
+27. The field eventually bends to the right below so look for a gap in the hedge on the left before the corner…

-…& then right over the stile & railway bridge…
+…& then bear right over the stile & railway bridge…

 …& then over the stile at the end…

-…at the junction keep straight on keeping the hedge on the right & then over the stile at the bottom into the field
+At the junction keep straight on keeping the hedge on the right & then over the stile at the bottom into the field

-Our exit from the field is through the gate on the right into the churchyard…
+31. Exit into the next field through the gate on the left & then through the gate on the right into the churchyard…

-33. The Church of Saint Andrew is made from the local Northamptonshire Ironstone and was built between the 12th and 13th centuries, although very little remains of this original, having been restored in late 18th century
+32. The Church of Saint Andrew is made from the local Northamptonshire Ironstone and was built between the 12th and 13th centuries, although very little remains of this original, having been restored in late 18th century

 The church clock is unusual as it was originally a one handed clock divided into ¼ hours and therefore does not have 60 minutes.
 The Church’s east window, the only stained glass in the building, portrays the crucifixion of Jesus and dates from 1878.
 Unfortunately today the Church was locked so we couldn’t see it